-Yellowknife air quality remained good for the most part, although the effects of springtime dust and forest fires were noticeable on occasion, similar to previous years.
+Yellowknife air quality remained good for the most part, although the effects of forest fires were noticeable on occasion, similar to previous years.

-- Forest fire smoke, measured as fine 'dust' (PM2.5), was elevated in the air in Yellowknife on occasion in July and August. - The coarse particle 'dust' (PM10) monitor showed some high readings in April, corresponding with the residual gravel left on the roads after the snow melt.
-The levels came back down after the city conducted street sweeping.
+- Forest fire smoke, measured as fine 'dust' (PM{2.5}), was elevated in the air in Yellowknife on occasion in June and August. - The coarse particle 'dust' (PM10) monitor showed some high readings in June, corresponding with the forest fires.